SlimIO/Governance/docs/first_addon.md

 ## For who ?
 This guide has been designed for Node.js/Javascript developers.

-> we assumes that you have already installed and set up a local agent.
+> We assumes that you have already installed and set up a local agent.

 ## Requirements